tomcam/least-github-pages/docs/customizing-github-pages-css.md

 You've just created a minimal SASS file.

+## CSS

+CSS, or Cascading Style sheets, lets you create a master file that changes the appearance of all HTML files that include it.
+For example, suppose you want all level 2 headers to be colored red.
+You can do that by adding a 12 characters CSS rule, as illustrated below.

 ### Jekyll, CSS, SASS, and SCSS files

 Since CSS is a bit limited regarding variables, namespace scoping, and expression evaluation, Jekyll uses